utilmeta/utype/docs/en/guide/cls.md

 # > UserInfo(username='alice')
 ```

-In the example, we declare a login function, which uses LoginForm to accept the login form.
-If the login is successful, the user name information will be returned and will be converted to the UserInfo data class instance.
+In the example, we declared a login function, which uses `LoginForm` to accept the login form data.
+If the login is successful, the user name information will be returned and will be converted to the `UserInfo` instance.

+!!! note
+	More about function parsing: [Function parsing](/en/guide/func)

 ## Data parse and validation

-In this section, we focus on how to control and adjust the parsing and validation behavior of the data class.
+In this section, we focus on how to control and adjust the parsing and validation behavior of the dataclass.

 ### Configure Options
-Utype provides an Options class to mediate the parsing behavior of data classes and functions, which is used in the data class as follows
+utype provides an Options class to tune the parsing behavior of data classes and functions, which is used in the dataclass as follows

 ```python
 from utype import Schema, Options